xsmobi/redesign/README.md

 * Layout and typography features

-## Content Management and Backend
+## Content Management and backend
-Created with Coldfusion, a simple CRUD (create, read, update, delete) with a MySQL database.
-Edit these data formats:
+Created with **Coldfusion**, the CMS is a simple CRUD (create, read, update, delete) with a **MySQL** database.
+Date types (i.a.
+SQL tables):
 * Address Data and Settings: one record per site
 * Articles: "pages" or "views" of a single page site
 * Pages: used to filter articles
-The user interface is created with Bootstrap 4, hence sites can be edited from any device.
-To see it in action, [sign-up](http://www.redesign.mobi/sign-up/) and get a link that takes you directly into the menu.
+The user interface is created with [Bootstrap 4](https://v4-alpha.getbootstrap.com/), hence sites can be edited from any device.
+>To see it in action, [sign-up](http://www.redesign.mobi/sign-up/) and get a link that takes you directly into the menu.
+Principle:

 ## Formatting and design options
+Styles
 A few examples on format options:
 <hr>
 ### Example screenshot: the **edit menue** of [this post](http://cms.redesign.mobi/redesign-showcase.html?post=1808)